mrparkers/terraform-provider-keycloak/docs/index.md

 The Keycloak provider can be used to interact with [Keycloak](https://www.keycloak.org/).

-## A note for users of the new Quarkus distribution
+## A note for users of the legacy Wildfly distribution

 Recently, Keycloak has been updated to use Quarkus over the legacy Wildfly distribution.
 The only significant change here that affects this Terraform provider is the removal of `/auth` from the default context path for the Keycloak API.

-For now, Quarkus users will have to set the `base_path` provider argument to an empty string, or use the `KEYCLOAK_BASE_PATH` environment variable.
+If you are using the legacy Wildfly distribution of Keycloak, you will need to set the `base_path` provider argument to `/auth`.
+This can also be done by using the `KEYCLOAK_BASE_PATH` environment variable.

-The next major release of this provider (v4.0.0) will change this default to be compatible with the Quarkus distribution.

 ## Keycloak Setup